phanerka/link-stash/Coding/Guides/New slugcat campaign.md

 **Main page:**
 https://slimecubed.github.io/slugbase/articles/world-state-tutorial.html

-For non-Slugbase based ways to configure world, refer to the page about [[Region files#Region files|region files]].
+For non-Slugbase based ways to configure world, refer to the page about [[Campaign support]] page.

 ### New slugcat-specific lines for the yapbot
 #crs required